walles/exactype/README.md

 * Gestures for common operations (including typing space)

 # TODO Before Installing on Johan's Phone
+* Find out why we have padding around the view and get rid of it
-* Size the keyboard and its keys properly and automatically
+* Size the letters properly
 * Insert characters in the text when the user presses the keys

 # TODO Before Getting the First Beta Tester